 Low head dams.
 Requires the natural resources commission to establish a roster of low head dams in the state that are capable of creating hazardous currents that pose safety issues.
 Establishes requirements concerning low head dams for the department of natural resources (department) and owners of low head dams.
 Provides that an owner of at least two low head dams is exempt from certain requirements if that owner has previously installed warning signs, in coordination with the department, and maintains and repairs the existing signs.
 Except for purposes of an inspection, maintenance, or removal, prohibits a person from accessing a low head dam.
 Prohibits wading, boating, swimming, or accessing the waters within 50 feet of a low head dam when warning signs are present.
 Provides that the state is not liable for any death or injury that occurs on or resulting from a low head dam that is not owned by the state.
 Provides for a penalty for violations.
-Requires the department to prepare a report that includes recommendations concerning low head dam safety legislation.
+Requires the department to prepare a report that includes recommendations concerning the creation of a low head dam removal program and any recommendations concerning low head dam safety legislation.